Laurence Power

-Laurence James Power (31 July 1898 – 20 March 1963) was an Australian cricketer who played in one first-class match for South Australia in 1920/21, but is better known as Lawrence Power, operatic tenor, aka Lorenzo Poerio.
+Laurence James Power (31 July 1898 – 20 March 1963) was an Australian cricketer who played in one first-class match for South Australia in 1920/21, but is better known as Lawrence Power, operatic tenor, Lorenzo Poerio.
 He was married to the soprano Annunciata Garrotto.

 Early life and education

 Power was born in Adelaide, a son of Nicholas Joseph Power (died 22 November 1952) and Ellen May Power, née Hammill (died 16 September 1948), who married in 1895.
 They had a home on Hill Street, North Adelaide, later 4 Seawall, Glenelg.

 Educated at St Laurence's, Ovingham, he won a scholarship to Christian Brothers' College, passed his Intermediate and Leaving examinations, necessary for admission to university, but chose to enter the office of G. R. Annells, accountant and amateur cricketer.
 A year later, after passing the public service examinations, he started work in the offices of the South Australian Railways.
 After five years he transferred to the Railways' accounts office at Mile End, meanwhile studying for Federal Institute of Accountants qualifications.